142) Righteousness Is Fulfilling All God’s Will

 • Benaiah the son of Jehoiada, the son of a valiant man of Kabzeel, who had done many acts; he slew two lionlike men of Moab: also he went down and slew a lion in a pit in a snowy day.
 And he slew an Egyptian, a man of great stature, five cubits high; and in the Egyptian’s hand was a spear like a weaver’s beam; and he went down to him with a staff, and plucked the spear out of the Egyptian’s hand, and slew him with his own spear.
 These things did Benaiah the son of Jehoiada, and had the name among the three mighties.
 Behold, he was honourable among the thirty, but attained not to the first three: and David set him over his guard.
 (I Chron 11:11-47)

 Destroying the enemy is not the only thing that David and his heirs do.
-The point of destroying the enemy is to rescue the oppressed peoples of the world from the greatest enemy – sin’s captivity and loss of freedom in this life with the consequent death and permanent isolation forever.
+The point of destroying the enemy is to rescue the oppressed peoples of the world from the greatest enemy – sin’s captivity and loss of freedom in this life with the consequent eternal death.

 Leave a comment